Medical Physics Residency Overview

 Admissions Policy

-Program only admits candidates that meet the following conditions:
+The program admits candidates who meet one of the following conditions:

-A: Should have an MS or a PhD degree from a CAMPEP-accredited graduate program or
+- Hold an MS or a PhD degree from a CAMPEP-accredited graduate program, OR

-B: Completed a CAMPEP-accredited certification program after a PhD in Physics or related Sciences or Engineering with an equivalency of Physics minor or
+- Have completed a CAMPEP-accredited certification program after a PhD in Physics or related Sciences or Engineering with an equivalency of Physics minor, OR

 Current Faculty/Staff